Bix Festival History

 The catalyst for formation of the Bix Society came in 1971 when Bill Donahoe's, Bix Beiderbecke Memorial Band of New Jersey travelled to Davenport to visit Bix's boyhood home, sites where he'd played, and to pay musical tribute over his grave in Oakdale Memorial Park.

-They also played a jam session at the Davenport Holiday Inn (now the Clarion Inn).
+They also played a jam session at the Davenport Holiday Inn (now the Hotel Davenport).
 Hundreds overflowed the jam session site.
 Davenport musician Don O'Dette and others were so impressed with the turnout that they soon formed the non-profit Bix Society, with O'Dette as its first president.
 Today the Bix Jazz Festival is known worldwide, and has attracted many celebrity performers and jazz buffs of all ages.

 Today, as always, all board members and volunteers donate their time and energies to make the Bix Bash ever bigger and better.
 Board members see the Society's goals, in addition to paying tribute to the genius of Bix, as including educating young people to the traditions of jazz through lectures and seminars, and by actually learning and playing the music.